Healthy Eating Active Living

 HEAL Documentary: The HEAL documentary follows several HEAL grant projects through completion and highlights how communities can be empowered through access to healthy food and active lifestyle opportunities.

 How was the HEAL Grant Program created?

 The HEAL grant program was created to make the Roadmap to Healthy Communities project a reality.
 The Roadmap Project is a community participation process, completed in 2009 (and since updated in 2012) that engaged members of our community in conversations about health, and helped county residents work together to plan for a healthier Clackamas County.
-During this process, the Pubic Health Division asked thousands of residents, “What makes a healthy community?”.
+During this process, the Public Health Division asked thousands of residents, “What makes a healthy community?”
 A group of Community Advisors working with Public Health Division staff used the opinions and information gathered, along with other data about Clackamas County and its residents, to recommend a plan — or roadmap — for the next several years.